robinrodricks/FluentFTP/README.md

 If none of these work, remember that Azure has in intermittent bug wherein it changes the IP-address during a FTP request.
 The connection is established with IP-address A and for the data transfer Azure uses IP-address B and this isn't allowed on many firewalls.
 This is a known Azure bug.

+<a name="trouble_windowsce"></a>
+**Many commands don't work on Windows CE**

+According to [this](https://msdn.microsoft.com/en-us/library/ms881872.aspx) from MSDN the Windows CE implementation of FTP is the bare minimum, and open to customization via source code.
+Many advanced commands such as CHMOD are unsupported.

 <a name="trouble_getreply"></a>
 **After successfully transfering a single file with OpenWrite/OpenAppend, the subsequent files fail with some random error, like "Malformed PASV response"**